mikeftrict/dznpy/README.md

     C:\SB\dezyne-2.17.8\dzn.cmd

 Of course this installation path can be suited to your situation.
-Edit and correct the following script(s):
+Edit and correct the following script, which anyhow needs to be run at least once after downloading dznpy from GitHub.
+Don't forget to read test/README.md:

-    - test\GenerateDezyneArtifacts.cmd
+    - test\process_dezyne_models.py

 Then, install the required Python packages `dznpy` relies on.
 PyCharm will automatically recognise and process the requirements.txt file.
 In other cases, install the dependencies manually by typing